Yilmaz4/MV2/README.md

 ## Limitations
 - Any custom equation utilizing `dvec2 cpow(dvec2, float)` where the second argument $\not\in \{2, 3, 4\}$ will be limited to single-precision floating point, therefore limiting amount of zoom to $10^4$.
-- Most of the double-precision transcendental functions are software emulated, which means performance will be severely impacted.
 - Maximum zoom for all fractals other than the Mandelbrot set is $10^{14}$ due to finite precision.
+Perturbation can be enabled for the Mandelbrot set to zoom further.

 ## Known issues
-- Shader linkage takes too long on Intel iGPUs with Mesa drivers on Linux, causing the program to open only after several minutes, I have no idea why
+- Shader linkage takes very long on Intel iGPUs with Mesa drivers on Linux, causing the program to open only after several minutes, I have no idea why
-- Taking a screenshot results in a blurry image regardless of how high SSAA is set
+- Enabling perturbation causes "glitches" to appear such as same-color blobs or noise.
+This can be minimized with glitch detection algorithms and more reference orbits as described [here](https://mathr.co.uk/blog/2021-05-14_deep_zoom_theory_and_practice.html).
+- The zoom videos do not play in VLC or Windows Media Player, however they do in MPV.

 ## Contributing
 Contributions are highly welcome, it could be anything from a typo correction to a completely new feature, feel free to create a pull request or raise an issue!